fblanco90/Urban-Mobility-Data-Lakehouse/docs/sprint_logs/Sprint-1.md

     -   `silver.cleaned_district_rent`: Cleans and types district-level rent data.
     -   `silver.mapping_ine_mitma_districts`: Provides the crucial link between MITMA and INE coding systems.
     -   `silver.zoning_districts`: Provides a clean, stable interface to district names.
+    -   `silver.municipal_coordinates`: Provides a clean table with INE codes and their latitude and longitude coordinates.
 -   **Integrated Views:**
-    -   `silver.zone_metrics`: A powerful analytical view that combines population and economic data for each origin-destination pair.
+    -   `silver.silver_zone_metrics`: A powerful analytical view that combines population and economic data for each origin-destination pair with their latitude and longitude.
     -   `silver.silver_integrated_od`: The primary fact table, enriching each trip record with origin and destination population.

 #### Data Transformation Logic